 • Microsoft Excel – An newer, yet still effective way to store product dimensions and weights.
 Most data storage systems have an Excel import option as well.

 • 3rd Party Shipping Software – There are a variety of cross-platform shipping software options available.
-Most all of them offer the ability to insert product dimensions tied to each product.
-Some examples include: Shipworks, Shipstation, and Shippingeasy.
+Most of them offer the ability to insert product dimensions tied to each product.
+Some examples include Shipworks, Shipstation, and Shippingeasy.

 B. How Many Products Do You Estimate Shipping